 As a rabbit owner you should be checking your rabbit's weight regularly - why not print off our downloadable

 Rabbit Size-O-Meter and keep to hand.
-Or watch the interactive version.

 Make sure you are aware of the following tips on checking your rabbit's shape too.
 You can watch expert vet Marc Abraham demonstrate by clicking here.